preeyankakc037/preeyanka.gen/README.md

 # Preeyanka • Portfolio

-🚀 A glimpse into my journey of creativity, learning, and innovation
+A glimpse into my journey of creativity, learning, and innovation.

 Check out the live site here 👉 [preeyanka-genn.vercel.app](https://preeyanka-genn.vercel.app/)